 Course No. D6, Period 4

-- Learn how the project manager’s role must evolve to accommodate agile teams
+- How the project manager’s role may evolve to accommodate adaptive workflows

 Jerry Reed, PMP, MCP